veeambestpractise/best-practices-guide/resource_planning/repository_type_dedupe_integrated.md

 ### Exagrid and Scale Out Backup repository

-When an exagrid appliance is configured as part of a grid and as a Scale Out Backup Repository extent, the difference between the landing zone and the global deduplication area should be considered.
+Starting with Exagrid software 5, an exagrid appliance can be configured as part of a grid and as a Scale Out Backup Repository extent.
+The difference between the landing zone and the global deduplication area should then be considered.

 As a matter of fact, the deduplication engine will run asynchronously and deduplicate the landing zone into a global retention zone for each grid member.
 Whenever a deduplicated block is already hosted on a member of the grid, it will not be treated by the local grid member.

 As a consequence, each member of the grid will be considered as a unique extent holding its own data by the Veeam Scale Out Backup Repository engine, while the deduplicated data effectively used by the extent could reside on a different member of the grid.